 - To protect employers from lengthy and expensive lawsuits

-Workers’ comp is a “no-fault” system.
+Workers’ compensation is a “no-fault” system.
 You cannot blame your employer for your injuries, and vise versa.
 Fault and negligence are not even considered.
 If the injury happened at work, it should be covered.

 Most Workers Are Covered

-According to the Georgia State Board of Workers’ Compensation (SBWC), any business with three or more workers is required to carry workers’ comp insurance.
+According to the Georgia State Board of Workers’ Compensation (SBWC), any business with three or more workers is required to carry workers’ compensation insurance.
 This includes part-time and seasonal workers as long as they are considered “regular” employees.
 So, almost all workers in Peachtree Corners are covered by this insurance.

 Workers’ compensation benefits are your right.
 If you are injured at work, you can file a claim for the benefits you’re entitled to receive after a work injury.
 Things often get more complicated once the insurance company is involved, which is why it’s so beneficial to have a workers’ compensation lawyer on your side.